Where Will Gold Peak and How Much Upside Do Gold Stocks Have Left?

 NIA’s Outlook

-While we cannot predict exactly where gold will trade a year from now, NIA is confident that its highlighted gold and silver exploration, development, and mining stock suggestions represent the highest-quality, most undiscovered opportunities with the greatest upside potential.
+While we cannot predict exactly where gold will trade a year from now, NIA is confident that its highlighted gold exploration, development, and mining stock suggestions represent the highest-quality, most undiscovered opportunities with the greatest upside potential.